Inclusive church – yes!

 “How do you actually do inclusive church in Germany?”

-I stumbled over my English – Yes – inclusive church – so: we have wheelchair access to the churches, everyone, regardless of disability, is welcome –
+I stumbled over my English: "Yes, ... inclusive church ...so: we have wheelchair access to the churches, everyone, regardless of their disability, is welcome ..."

-Uh – for the hearing-impaired, there are sometimes sign language interpreters – and for those with poor eyesight, there are also hymn books with large print.
-There are special services and activities for and with people with disabilities to support their inclusion.
+I hesitated: "For the hearing-impaired, there are sometimes sign language interpreters ... and for those with poor eyesight, there are also hymn books with large print.
+There are special services and activities for and with people with disabilities to support their inclusion."

-Jo looked at me, questioning – I wasn’t sure if I had truly understood her.
+Jo looked at me, questioning – I wasn’t sure if I had really understood her.

 Now I was confused: